Andereoo/TkinterWeb/README.md

 Thanks to the [TkinterHtml package](https://bitbucket.org/aivarannamaa/tkinterhtml) for providing the bindings which this project is based on.

 Thanks to the [BRL-CAD project](https://github.com/BRL-CAD/brlcad) for providing modifications for Tkhtml on 64-bit Windows platforms.

+A special thanks to everyone else who helped this project by reporting bugs and providing suggestions!